| | |

 Provide adequate roosting

 All chickens need to be able to roost.
-In fact, you should teach your chickens to roost when they’re still in their brooder.
-Roosting bills strong leg muscles and a pecking order, depending on the roost setup.
+You should teach your chickens to roost when they’re still in their brooder.
+Depending on the roost setup, roosting builds strong leg muscles and a pecking order.

-Additionally, when chickens roost in the evening, it gives them the opportunity to get close to each other.
+Additionally, when chickens roost in the evening, it allows them to get close to each other.
 By roosting closely to one another, they’re able to generate and share heat.

 When providing roosts, you want to use the most beneficial shape.
 By choosing a flat-surfaced perch, your chickens can sit down completely and cover their lefts and feet with their fresh downy feathers.